Holben888/slinkity-home/src/docs/quick-start.md

 ## Installation

-If you're adding Slinkity to an existing 11ty project, we recommend uninstalling any `@11ty/eleventy` from your `package.json` first:
+If you're adding Slinkity to an existing 11ty project, we recommend uninstalling any `@11ty/eleventy` versions from your `package.json` first:

 ```bash
 npm uninstall @11ty/eleventy
 ```

-> Slinkity relies on the latest 1.0 canary build to work properly, which Slinkity will automatically install as a dependency.
+> Slinkity relies on the [latest 1.0 canary build](https://www.npmjs.com/package/@11ty/eleventy/v/1.0.0-canary.39) to work properly, which Slinkity will automatically install as a dependency.
 Yes, this could involve some gotchas with existing 11ty plugins!
 If anything unexpected happens, let us know on our [GitHub issues page](https://github.com/Holben888/slinkity/issues).

 Now you can install Slinkity into your project repo like so: